Turidus/MinecraftMapmaker-JediTion/resources/README.md

 Very large images, 250 x 250 pixels and larger, not only have all the problems large images have, they also run into the world height limit.
 Especially if you have large areas with one single color or you have a really large image
 (~450 x 450 pixels and larger) a perfect representation of the image would need Y coordinates higher than 256.
-To prevent the result of exceeding this height limit (or any choosen **-maxY**) this program will force any blocks exceeding the maximum allowed Y coordinate to be below it, but this also introduces misshaded pixels into the final image.
+To prevent the result of exceeding this height limit (or any chosen **-maxY**) this program will force any blocks exceeding the maximum allowed Y coordinate to be below it, but this also introduces miscolored pixels into the final image.
 These become very noticeable in images with large areas with a single color, while busy images can deal better with this.

-Besides setting the **-maxY** bigger than your image size, the best way to handle this is to cut your image into ImageSizeX x 256 or even ImageSizeX x 128 pixle areas.
+Besides setting the **-maxY** bigger than your image size, the best way to handle this is to cut your image into ImageSizeX x 256 or even ImageSizeX x 128 pixel areas.
 These images can then be processed and placed individually.

 An additional problem is performance.
 Very large images can take a while to process, up to multiple minutes depending on your machine.